Jakesphere/Decision-Induction-Tree/PLEASE_README.md

 This project is a decision induction tree which is a classifier that can categorize large data sets.
 My classifier was able to work with 80% classification accuracy

-You can refer to my report if you need clarification "ESE 327 Project 2 report"
+You can refer to my report if you want more information: "ESE 327 Project 2 report"

 IMPORTANT: when using my code, you have to make sure that line 414 is set to either start or end.
 This is the class column of your dataset.